RS-Rahat-BOSS/Rahat_Bot/README.md

   <a href="#"><img src="http://readme-typing-svg.herokuapp.com?color=cyan&center=true&vCenter=true&multiline=false&lines=`🔰𝗥𝗮𝗵𝗮𝘁_𝗕𝗼𝘁🔰`" alt="">
 </p>

-# 🔰𝗥𝗮𝗵𝗮𝘁_𝗕𝗼𝘁🔰 - By Sheikh Tamim
+# 🔰𝗥𝗮𝗵𝗮𝘁_𝗕𝗼𝘁🔰 - By Rahat Islam

 A customized and powerful multi-purpose chatbot framework for Facebook Messenger, based on the original **GoatBot V2** by NTKhang.
-This version is tailored and improved by **Sheikh Tamim** with additional integrations, command structure enhancements, and admin tools.
+This version is tailored and improved by **Rahat islam** with additional integrations, command structure enhancements, and admin tools.

 > ⚠️ This is a modified version.
 See License section below for usage rights.